 At first glance, it appears I wasn’t the only one who overlooked it.
 Unlike Penang or Singapore, much of KL’s Chinatown is in need of some TLC.
 Lined with decaying 1920’s shophouses crying for restoration and knock-off tourist-centric merchantry along Petaling Street Market, I imagine it has seen better days.

-Starting somewhere I was familiar with, I pulled up near the speakeasy I struggled to find the week before and instantly spotted a glowing preview of shophouses along the back of Lorong Panggung.
-Intrigued, I veered closer down the dingy road to see what these freshly painted yellow and blue buildings had to offer.
-It didn’t take long to realise that they were mere Insta-bait for the humble passageway that stood beside it; Chinatown’s newest secret.
+Starting somewhere I was familiar with, I pulled up near the speakeasy I struggled to find the week before and instantly spotted a glowing preview of yellow shophouses at the back of an old laneway.
+They looked fantastically out of place, so I veered closer to check them out.

 KL is usually so censored from sexual references that painting ‘a lady of the evening’ would normally be taboo.
 Yet, much of Chinatown was once surprisingly peppered with crime, corruption and carnality.